sitnaltax/kids-dominion/README.md

 The audience doesn't seem to particularly mind that the cards you purchase on the last pass through your deck don't help you.
 Adding cards that give you gems when you buy them would add complexity, so I'm not inclined to do that.

-I am considering limiting buys to 1/turn to reduce complexity and because there are not many good reasons to want to buy more than 1 card per turn. ("Buy a card" is a simpler rule than "buy one or more cards whose total cost is no greater than the coins you have")
+I considered limiting buys to 1/turn for simplicity, but I want to avoid the feel-bad moment of a $12 hand that wastes $5 of potential.
+If you have strong feelings about this, let me know.

 ### Icon Credits